trskop/command-wrapper/man/command-wrapper-exec.1.md

 Most of the features, as well as restriction, come from using Dhall for configuration.
-Biggest advantage is probably that it is possible to share command definitions in the form of Dhall filles that we can safely import, even from a URL.
+Biggest advantage is probably that it is possible to share command definitions in the form of Dhall files that we can safely import, even from a URL.
 All of this can be done without dropping to general purpose scripting language like Bash.